SVSHWETA/coffee-html/README.md

 # coffee-html
-A frontend developed for coffee website.
+A frontend developed for coffee website using HTML5 and CSS3.